profile image for Richard Wang

 Journal Articles

-• Miller, C.D., Wang, R.D. (in press).
+• Miller, C.D., Wang, R.D.
+(2024).
 Product Digitization and Differentiation Strategy Change: Evidence from the Book Publishing Industry.
 Strategic Management Journal. link

 • Cummings, M.E., Eggers, J.P., Wang, R.D.
 (2022).
 Monitoring the Monitor: Enabling Strategic Change When the Former CEO Stays on the Board.
 Long Range Planning.
 Vol: 55, Issue: 3. link